Ernst Haeckel: Research

 Haeckel was a zoologist, an accomplished artist and illustrator, and later a professor of comparative anatomy.
 Although Haeckel's ideas are important to the history of evolutionary theory, and although he was a competent invertebrate anatomist most famous for his work on radiolaria, many speculative concepts that he championed are now considered incorrect.
 For example, Haeckel described and named hypothetical ancestral microorganisms that have never been found.

 He was one of the first to consider psychology as a branch of physiology.
 He also proposed the kingdom Protista in 1866.
-His chief interests lay in evolution and life development processes in general, including development of nonrandom form, which culminated in the beautifully illustrated Kunstformen der Natur (Art forms of nature).
+His chief interests lay in evolution and life development processes in general, including development of nonrandom form, which culminated in the beautifully illustrated Kunstformen der Natur (Art forms in nature).
 Haeckel did not support natural selection, rather believing in Lamarckism.